togethercomputer/OpenChatKit/README.md

 The code in `/retrieval` implements a python package for querying a Faiss index of Wikipedia.
 The following steps explain how to use this index to augment queries in the test harness with context from the retriever.

-1. Donwload the Wikipedia index.
+1. Download the Wikipedia index.

 ```shell
 python data/wikipedia-3sentence-level-retrieval-index/prepare.py